When I say the NRA, what do you think? The National Rifle Association, but what does that mean? What do they do?

 I am aware of the NRA’s long history, but the NRA of today is not the NRA your grandfather, or father joined fifty years ago.
 Today’s NRA is the lobbying arm for weapon manufacturers.
 That is all.
 They are not a great American organization defending your rights till their hands are cold and dead.
 They are a lobbyist for a trillion-dollar industry that represents everything wrong with our government.

 Through the NRA, gun manufactures managed to tie their product to an amendment of the United States Constitution drafted to maintain a well-regulated militia.
 By focusing like a laser on the latter clause of that amendment, they managed to create a group of customers that put even Apple fan-boys to shame.

-The NRA’s Product Problem
+The Gun Lobby’s Product Problem

 The gun manufactures have a product problem, and it is not that their product kills; their product has a long shelf life.
 You can buy a gun today and with only a modicum of care give it to your children and it will work as well as the day you purchased it.
 With the same modicum of care, your children can hand the same gun to their children.

 There are only few products like this.
 The other items I can think of are that set of china (and other curios) in the curio cabinet, and the phones AT&T produced when they were a government monopoly.